LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 Figure 2.
 Full processing workflow
 </p>

-Our pipeline consists of 3 parts of processing: intra-epoch, inter-epoch and combined.
+Our pipeline consists of 3 parts of processing: ***intra-epoch***, ***inter-epoch*** and combined.
 For the sake of simplicity, we only exhibit the processing flow of two epochs, however, it can be easily extended to more epochs.

-The inter-epoch part is the key point of our pipeline.
-It matches the DSMs resulted from intra-epoch processing to roughly co-register 2 epochs, and use it to narrow down the searching space for precise matching.
-The resulted correspondences will be used to refine the orientations in the combined processing.
+The inter-epoch part contains the key developments of our pipeline.
+It matches the DSMs resulted from intra-epoch processing to roughly co-register 2 epochs, and uses it to narrow down the searching space for precise matching.
+The resulting correspondences are then used to refine the orientations in the combined processing (i.e., bundle adjustement).

-The details of the inter-epoch processing are explained below:

 ## Rough co-registration